vsantjr/IDeepS/README.md

 ## Connection, Login and File Transference

 In order to use the SDumont supercomputer, you should connect to the LNCC's VPN using the login and password provided to you.
-After connecting, you must login using the SSH network protocol.
-File transference from and to SDumont can be done via the SCP network protocol.
+After connecting, you must login using the [SSH](https://man.openbsd.org/ssh.1) network protocol.
+File transference from and to SDumont can be done via the [SCP](https://man.openbsd.org/scp.1) network protocol.
+However, if SCP is too slow for your needs, you may use [Syncthing](https://syncthing.net/), a continuous file synchronisation program.

-[Here](./Mark/utsh.md), we present information and a simple shell script that can help to login and transfer files from/to SDumont.
+[Here](./Mark/utsh.md), we present information and a simple shell script that can help to login and transfer files, via SCP, from/to SDumont.

 **IMPORTANT**: It is likely you will experience broken pipe connection errors when using SSH.
 Hence, change your ```ssh_config``` (client) file so that it resembles something like this: